-The Sony Open in Hawaii is an important and respected pro golf tournament that is a part
+The Sony Open in Hawaii is an important and respected

-of golf have participated in this event, and today's best always seem
+of the year.
+Some of the greatest names in the history of golf have participated in this event, and today's best always seem

 to show up and compete these days.
-Russell Henley set the event record for aggregate score in 2013 when he posted a 256 over the course of four days.
+Russell Henley set the event record for aggregate score in 2013 when he posted a 256 over

-in Hawaii Trivia
+Sony Open in Hawaii Trivia

-The 2014 Sony Open in Hawaii Experience
+Sony Open in Hawaii Fans

-The 2014 Sony Open in Hawaii promises to be an experience of a lifetime for those that attend
+The Sony Open in Hawaii promises to be an experience of a lifetime for those that attend

 the tournament in person.
 This event is set in one of the most beautiful locations in the world, and the course itself really

 is a sight to behold.
-Add in the fact that the best golfer on the planet will spend four days testing their incredible skills
+Add in the fact that the best golfers on the planet will spend four days testing their incredible skills